Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 15: 0-1 Knapsack (Dynamic Programming).md

 return the set from the above two sets with higher profit
 ```

-The only difference between the [0/1 Knapsack](#01-knapsack-medium) problem and this one is that, after including the item, we recursively call to process all the items (including the current item).
-In [0/1 Knapsack](#01-knapsack-medium), however, we recursively call to process the remaining items.
+The only difference between the <b>[0/1 Knapsack pattern](#pattern-1-01-knapsack)</b>  problem and this one is that, after including the item, we recursively call to process all the items (including the current item).
+In <b>[0/1 Knapsack pattern](#pattern-1-01-knapsack)</b>., however, we recursively call to process the remaining items.

 ```js
 function solveKnapsack(profits, weights, capacity) {